openworm/openworm_docs/resources.rst

 C. elegans NeuroML model in neuroConstruct
 ------------------------------------------

-The NeuroML conversion of the [[Virtual Worm Blender files]] has been imported into a `neuroConstruct <http://www.neuroConstruct.org>`__ project. :ref:`This page <running-nc>` provides instructions for obtaining the latest version of
+The NeuroML conversion of the `Virtual Worm Blender files <http://caltech.wormbase.org/virtualworm/>`_has been imported into a `neuroConstruct <http://www.neuroConstruct.org>`__ project. :ref:`This page <running-nc>` provides instructions for obtaining the latest version of